Public Cloud Attestation

 - Configuration file integrity

-Kernel and Initramfs Integrity:
+Kernel and Initramfs Integrity

 - Kernel image measurement and verification